 - Sire-Dam -

-The Galileo colt ran in the QIPCO British Champion Series for the first time in 2016 – at four a year earlier than Yeats – and won in tremendous style by three lengths from Mizzou despite Ryan Moore, his jockey, calculating he had to ride “four different races” in what was a rough renewal.
+The Galileo colt won the Gold Cup in 2016 tremendous style by three lengths from Mizzou last year despite Ryan Moore, his jockey, calculating he had to ride “four different races” in what was a rough renewal.

 Order Of St George had at least 8lb in hand of his rivals going into the Gold Cup according to the handicapper – not surprising given he was the highest-rated horse in Ireland in 2015 (rating of 124) after a runaway 11-length win in the Irish St Leger.